 What does your office look like today?
 ATT and Verizon data is available in Yosemite Valley.Photo: Theresa Ho

 You’ve lost track of how long you’ve been working from home.
-The kids are getting antsy as they attend their new classroom (AKA the kitchen).
-The house is feeling cramped as everyone beings to feel closed in.
+The house is feeling cramped as everyone begins to feel closed in.

 But it doesn’t have to be that way!
 Trade in the shut-in feeling for the wide-open spaces of Yosemite Mariposa County where the ability to work and study meet in beautiful harmony with the great outdoors and Yosemite National Park.